wattsjmichael/currency-exchange/README.md

 ## Bugs

-* When importing conversion-service.js to the main.js functionality stops working..
+* When importing conversion-service.js to the main.js functionality stops working.

 ## Technologies Used